 SCLK (Serial Clock) is intended for clocking of the serial outputs of the VRAMs to the pixel port inputs.
 As such, the divide factor is a function of the VRAM pixel port width (64 or 32 bits), and the number of pixels contained in an access.
 For example, with a VRAM width of 64 and operating at 16 bits-per-pixel, there will be 64/16 = 4 pixels brought in with each VRAM access, and SCLK will operate at 1/4 the frequency of the PLL output.

 If the VGA port is selected SCLK will simply be the output of the PLL.
-The following is a table of all the SCLK frequencies that are produced.
+Table 2, "SCLK Frequencies," shows all the SCLK frequencies that are produced.